-It’s a common fact that no Parisian breakfast would be complete without a croissant… or two!
+It’s a common fact that no Parisian breakfast would be complete without a croissant (or two—we’re not judging).

-Amazing news: you can stop searching now!
-We’ve done all the work and gone on a mission to find the best croissant in Paris.
-The best part?
-We’re sharing the results with you.
-Here are 6 exquisite croissants that you’ll want to devour until the very last crumb!
+But no need to worry about wasting your precious euros on a subpar croissant.
+We’ve done all the hard work and gone on a mission to find the best croissant in Paris.
+The best part: We’re sharing the results with you.

 1. Maison Pichard

-A family business for over 20 years, Maison Pichard is the ideal place to go for a traditional, yet memorable croissant.
-A few years back, owner and baker Frédéric Pichard won an award for best croissant in Paris, and a single bite into his perfectly flaky and airy creation will tell you just why.
+A family business for more than 20 years, Maison Pichard (88 Rue Cambronne) is the ideal place to go for a traditional yet memorable croissant.
+In 2011, owner and baker Frédéric Pichard won an award for best croissant in Paris, and a single bite into his perfectly flaky and airy creation will tell you just why.

-Be sure to drop by Maison Pichard as their buttery beauties will not leave you indifferent!
+What’s the secret?
+A perfect marriage of milk flour and creamy Pamplie butter, baked to perfection to give it that crunchy golden exterior.
+Be sure to drop by Maison Pichard as their buttery beauties will leave you craving more.

 2. Café Pouchkine